Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 • There truly is a distinctive Hotel du Cap scent.
 The intoxicating fragrant smell that permeates the halls and rooms of the property is heavenly.

-• A central feature of Hotel du Cap is its expansive 22 acres lush, green grounds, including rose gardens and clay tennis courts…great for morning walks and tadpole catching in the lily pond!
+• A central feature of Hotel du Cap is its expansive 22 acres of lush, green grounds, including rose gardens and clay tennis courts…great for morning walks and tadpole catching in the lily pond!

 • Breakfast or evening cocktails on the Bellini terrace—it is difficult to imagine a more picturesque setting overlooking the warm waters of the Mediterranean!